flora515/sarcasm-project-report/README.md

 ### Experiments

-- preprocessing: describe  data cleaning, normalization/transformation steps you applied to prepare the dataset, along with the reasons for choosing these methods
-- model training: explain the methodologies and algorithms you used, detail the parameter settings and training protocols, and describe measures taken to ensure the validity of the model

 We fine-tuned the RoBERTa model (for sequence classification) on sarcasm detection, using the labeled training dataset.
 In order to evaluate its performance, we compared the fine-tuned model to a linear regression model that was trained on the same data and on the same task.
 We applied TF-IDF vectorization to find the most characteristic expressions that were used in the sarcastic comments compared to the non-sarcastic ones.
 In our linguistic analysis, we determined the sentiment incongruity and punctuation density of sarcastic and non-sarcastic comments.
 Finally, we applied topic modeling to the comments labeled as sarcastic.

 #### Preprocessing Labeled Sarcasm Data